mdod-tam/vulcan/docs/features/email_uniqueness_for_dependents.md

 ### 2. Model Logic

-The `User` model includes logic to manage dependent-specific contact information:
+The `User` model includes logic to manage dependent-specific contact information through the `UserProfile` and `UserGuardianship` concerns:

-- **Encryption**: The `dependent_email` and `dependent_phone` fields are encrypted using `encrypts`.
+- **Encryption**: The `dependent_email` and `dependent_phone` fields are encrypted using `encrypts` (implemented in `UserProfile` concern).
-- **Validation**: The model validates the format of `dependent_email` and `dependent_phone` (for 10-digit US numbers).
+- **Validation**: The model validates the format of `dependent_email` and `dependent_phone` (implemented in `UserProfile` concern).
-- **Helper Methods**:
+- **Helper Methods** (implemented in `UserGuardianship` concern):
-  - `effective_email`: Returns the dependent's own email if present, otherwise falls back to the primary email field (which would store the guardian's).
+  - `effective_email`: Returns the dependent's own email if present, otherwise falls back to the guardian's email via `guardian_for_contact`.
-  - `effective_phone`: Returns the dependent's own phone if present, otherwise falls back to the primary phone field.
+  - `effective_phone`: Returns the dependent's own phone if present, otherwise falls back to the guardian's phone via `guardian_for_contact`.
-  - `has_own_contact_info?`: A boolean check to see if the dependent has their own contact information.
-  - `uses_guardian_contact_info?`: A boolean check to see if the dependent uses the guardian's contact information.
+  - `effective_phone_type`: Handles phone type logic for dependents.
+  - `effective_communication_preference`: Uses guardian's preference if user is a dependent.
+  - `guardian_for_contact`: Returns the primary guardian for contact purposes.

+**Note**: The `has_own_contact_info?` and `uses_guardian_contact_info?` methods mentioned in earlier documentation are not currently implemented in the codebase.

 The implementation provides a clear and secure way to handle different contact scenarios for dependents.

 ### 3. Paper Application Service

-The paper application service uses contact strategy parameters (`email_strategy`, `phone_strategy`) to determine how to handle a dependent's contact information.
+The paper application service (via `GuardianDependentManagementService`) uses contact strategy parameters (`email_strategy`, `phone_strategy`, `address_strategy`) to determine how to handle a dependent's contact information.
 This approach avoids complex checkbox logic and validation bypasses.

-- **Strategy-Based Logic**: The service checks the strategy parameter.
+- **Strategy-Based Logic**: The service checks the strategy parameters in `apply_contact_strategies` method:
-  - If the strategy is `'guardian'`, the dependent is assigned the guardian's contact information, and a system-generated unique primary email/phone is created to satisfy database constraints.
+  - If the strategy is `'guardian'`, the dependent is assigned the guardian's contact information, and a system-generated unique primary email/phone is created to satisfy database constraints (e.g., `dependent-{uuid}@system.matvulcan.local`).
   - If the strategy is `'dependent'`, the service uses the provided dependent-specific contact information.
+  - If the strategy is not specified, it defaults to guardian strategy with fallback logic.
+- **Address Strategy**: Also handles address information copying from guardian to dependent.
-- **Maintainability**: This design results in cleaner, more maintainable code with clear fallback logic.
+- **Maintainability**: This design results in cleaner, more maintainable code with clear fallback logic and proper error handling.

 ### 4. Testing

-The test suite covers the contact strategy implementation, including:
+The test suite covers the contact strategy implementation through factory patterns and service tests:

+- **Factory Traits** (`test/factories/guardian_relationships.rb`):
+  - `:dependent_shares_contact` - Sets dependent to use guardian's contact info
+  - Various phone type traits (`:dependent_with_voice_phone`, `:dependent_with_videophone`, etc.)

+- **Service Testing** - Tests cover:
-- Scenarios for a dependent having their own email and phone (`email_strategy: 'dependent'`).
+  - Scenarios for a dependent having their own email and phone (`email_strategy: 'dependent'`)
-- Scenarios for a dependent sharing a guardian's email (`email_strategy: 'guardian'`).
+  - Scenarios for a dependent sharing a guardian's email (`email_strategy: 'guardian'`)
-- Mixed scenarios (e.g., own email, guardian's phone).
+  - Mixed scenarios (e.g., own email, guardian's phone)
+  - Address strategy handling
-- Proper encryption and validation of dependent contact fields.
+  - Proper encryption and validation of dependent contact fields
-- Fallback logic for when dependent contact information is left blank.
+  - Fallback logic for when dependent contact information is left blank
+  - System-generated unique emails for constraint avoidance

 ## Usage Patterns